hschhhwwwo0o/yamu/README.md

 ## Development.

-Tracking of tasks was done using GitHub Projects.
+&emsp;Tracking of tasks was done using GitHub Projects.

-The development of the project was divided into several stages:
+&emsp;The development of the project was divided into several stages:

 1. Development of software requirements
 2. Design development